YLab-Open/METS-CoV/README.md

 ### Annotation Guidelines

 Our annotation guidelines are customized to understand medical-related entities and sentiments better.
 NER guidelines include rules such as "when the manufacturer name refers to a vaccine in the tweet context, the name should be annotated as a vaccine rather than an organization".
 Sentiment guidelines include rules such as "when irony appears in an annotation entity, its sentiment should be annotated from the standpoint of the person who posted the tweet".
 More details can be found in our guidelines (see `annotation guidelines/`).
-Both Chinese version and English version are released/
+Both Chinese version and English version are released.